yahoo/spivak/README.md

 Our models depend on TensorFlow, though this package also includes some evaluation and visualization code which does not.
-We've currently only tested our code using TensorFlow 2.3.0 and 2.7.0, thus the corresponding range is currently specified in the [setup.py](setup.py) file.
+We've currently only tested our code using TensorFlow 2.7.0, thus the corresponding version is currently specified in the [setup.py](setup.py) file.
 Certain visualization scripts depend on ffmpeg via PyAV (`av` pip package).
 The rest of the dependencies are specified in [setup.py](setup.py) and can